Symphytum officinale - P9

 Flower

-Symphytum officinale forms purple-red flowers from June.
+Symphytum officinale forms purple flowers from June.

 Plant or parts of the plant are poisonous.